Direct Entry Programme

 Experienced middle/senior manager looking for a change?

 Do you want to live and work in an area of outstanding beauty?

 Can you imagine spending your rest days learning to surf or exploring two of the three Welsh National parks, rock pooling or looking down on the world from the top of Pen y Fan?

 Are you an experienced middle/senior manager or director in any sector looking for a rewarding career where you can directly help people and make a personal difference to the lives of people in all of our communities?

-If you would like to join the Police Service directly at Superintendent or Inspector level - Then Dyfed Powys Police want to hear from you!
+If you would like to join the Police Service directly at inspector level - Then Dyfed Powys Police want to hear from you!

 We are proud to be one of the safest areas to live and work in the UK with Aberystwyth, a town in North Ceredigion, appearing in the list of 20 safest places to live in Britain (Country Living, 2017).

 We boast more than 350 miles of stunning coastline, including Barafundle – voted the World’s best beach more than once.
 The awe inspiring Brecon Beacons mountain range and the UK’s smallest cathedral city, St. David’s in Pembrokeshire.

 Even though our area is beautiful, our diverse regions offer their own unique challenges rural crime, cross-border criminality, and the demands associated with two significant sea ports and major energy installations.
 The long stretches of coastline, vast mountainous areas and the many remote communities create challenges in narrowing down potential criminal pathways.
 And the huge boost in population over the summer months make out tourist towns swell, with implications for crime and roads policing team.